Women in the MBA

 When is the right time to get an MBA?

--When you want to learn more about how businesses are run, how to start a business, or how business contributes positively to society
+- Learn more about how businesses are run, how to start a business, or how business contributes positively to society

--When you want to build connections with people who are smart and driven
+- Build connections with people who are smart and driven

--When you want to make a career switch or increase your earning potential
+- Make a career switch or increase your earning potential

--When you want the leadership skills to contribute in an organization or movement
+- Learn the leadership skills to contribute in an organization or movement

 What happens if I have a baby during the program?